Skip to content

 SplitMaxInputFileSize

-Sets a maximum limit for combined size of inputdata files per subjob
+Sets a maximum limit for combined size of inputdata files per subjob.
+The value can be passed in bytes or as a human-readable value (i.e. "7GB").

 usage: SplitMaxInputFileSize="[number]"